-You want to show off your Christmas tree so put it in a room that’s used a lot, so your family and guests can admire it and enjoy the scent of a real tree.
-Think about positioning it in a window so people can appreciate it from outside too.
+With all the care and attention that’s gone into decorating, you want to show off your Christmas tree to everyone who comes into your house.
+Put it in a room you spend a lot of time in, so your family and guests can admire it and enjoy the scent of a real tree, being washed away by the festive spirit.
+Think about positioning it in front of a window so people can appreciate it from outside too.

-Clear a space for your new tree, close to a power supply so it’s easy to light.
-Keep it away from radiators and other heat sources to help prevent the needles dropping.
+Clear a space for your new tree, making sure close to a power supply so it’s easy to light.
+For longevity, make sure to keep tree away from radiators and other direct heat sources to help prevent the needles dropping.

 Once you’ve decided where your tree will be going you’ll need to prepare it for its new home.

-When you get your Christmas tree home, saw half an inch off the bottom of the trunk, so the tree takes up more moisture and stays healthy for longer.
-Place it in a Christmas tree stand – ideally one that holds water – and make sure your tree is secured safely to avoid any accidents.
+When you get your Christmas tree home, saw half an inch off the bottom of the trunk to allow the tree to take up more moisture and stay healthy for longer.
+Place it in a Christmas tree stand – ideally one that holds water – and make sure your tree is secured and steady to avoid any accidents.

-Once you’ve positioned your tree in its stand in an upright position you can take it out of its netted bag and cut away any dead branches or needles.
-If you take the tree out of the netting before this, it will be very difficult to adjust.
+Once you’ve positioned your tree in its stand in an upright position, you can take it out of its netted bag and cut away any dead branches or needles.
+Make sure you don’t take the tree out of its netting before it’s upright, or it’ll be far more difficult to adjust.

 Shop saws >

-An average healthy Christmas tree can drink up to a gallon of water per day, so watering is crucial.
-A well-watered tree will lose fewer needles, so top up the water levels in your stand, being careful to avoid getting water on the lights and ideally turning off the power before watering.
+An average healthy Christmas tree can absorb up to a gallon of water per day, so frequent watering is crucial.
+A well-watered tree will lose fewer needles, so top up the water levels in your stand every day, being careful to avoid getting water on the lights and ideally turning off the power before watering.

-When needles drop, it’s a good idea to use a brush to sweep them up - as a vacuum cleaner can get clogged up and break.
+When needles drop, it’s a good idea to use a brush to sweep them up – as they can clog up your vacuum cleaner.

 Shop brooms & brushes >